Documentation

 Your maxWithdraw is capped by available (non-deployed) liquidity.
 If the vault is highly utilised, some of your balance is lent out.
 As borrowers repay, your withdrawable amount increases.
 Check the utilisation rate on the Analytics page.

-How does World ID verification work technically?
+How does Persona verification work technically?

 Can I have multiple credit lines with different wallets?